 Craig is a former member of the Board of Directors at the Centre For Equality Rights in Accommodation – a Toronto-based organization devoted to ending discrimination in housing.
 He co-founded the Sri Lanka Campaign for Peace and Justice, and played an active role on its Advisory Council until stepping down when elected to Parliament.
 Craig was also a commissioner on the Truth Commission in Honduras created by human rights organizations after the 2009 coup in that country; he stepped down after being elected to Parliament, before the final report was written.

 A lover of art, Craig also ran the Craig Scott Gallery in Toronto.
 Craig has been a resident of Riverdale in Toronto-Danforth for the last 23 years.
-He currently lives on Dingwall Avenue with his partner Kovit Ratchadasri.
+He currently lives in the riding with his partner Kovit Ratchadasri.